-Once a container image has been deployed, Salad Container Engine instantiates replicas on a predetermined number of available physical devices as stateless processes within virtual Linux subsystems.
+Once a container image has been deployed, SCE instantiates replicas on a predetermined number of available physical devices as stateless processes within virtual Linux subsystems.

 Active SCE container instances are treated as stateless workloads.
 Whenever the virtual execution context closes (through downscaling, batch job termination, or failure), the container image is purged from the host machine's local memory.
-While running, the Salad container orchestrator uses heartbeat monitoring to assess potential interruptions or other failures, and determine when and how best to dynamically fail over to another dedicated node with 100% actual resource availability.
+While running, the Salad container orchestrator uses heartbeat monitoring to assess potential interruptions or other failures, and determine when and how best to dynamically fail over to another dedicated node to maximize resource availability.

 Salad's affordable infrastructure is as versatile as your imagination.
-Here are just a few examples of what you can build with Salad Container Engine (SCE):
+Here are just a few examples of what you can build with SCE:

 - proxy video-streaming requests for virtual private networks

 - distribute 3D rendering or VFX queues